What is the best way to keep my child safe around swimming pools?

 - No diving in a pool that is not deep enough.

 - No running on the pool deck.

-Children can climb out a window, though a doggy door, or sneak out a door to get to the back yard and the pool.
+Children can climb out a window, through a doggy door, or sneak out a door to get to the back yard and the pool.
 To prevent small children from entering the pool area on their own, there should be a fence that completely surrounds the pool or spa.
 Combined with the watchful eyes of an adult, a fence is the best way to protect your child and other children who may visit or live nearby.

-Pool fences should also
+Pool fences should also: